 At Warner Bros.
 Studio Harry Potter fans could experience the magic of the films and discover the real magic that brings the movies life.
 The Studio Tour offers to its visitors the unique opportunity to explore the original sets, to see the animatronic creatures and the breathtaking special effects.
 Step into the world of everybody’s favorite boy wizard.

-Read more about Warner Brothers Studio Tour London
+Read more about Harry Potter Studio Tour London

 76. Admire the view from Burj Khalifa

 Dubai takes pride in having the tallest building in the world.
 Standing at 829,9 meters tall, the Burj Khalifa with its 360 degrees view on the 124th floor is one of the most attractive places of Dubai.
 Get ready to enjoy the highest observatory in the world.